-Throughout the course of S3 all pupils will be given opportunities to reflect on their learning across subjects within the context of future career pathways.
-There will be an opportunity to discuss future pathways with a range of partners such as colleges, employers and Skills Development Scotland.
+Throughout the course of S4 all pupils will be given opportunities to reflect on their learning across subjects within the context of future career pathways.
+There will also be an opportunity to discuss future pathways with a range of partners such as colleges, employers and Skills Development Scotland.

-S3 - S6 Wider Achievement Programme
+Senior Phase Wider Achievement Programme